-The ‘magic triangle’ of innovation, risk and costs
+AI caught between innovation, risk and costs

-This challenge is further exacerbated by the extraordinarily dynamic development of the AI landscape.
+This challenge is exacerbated by the extraordinarily dynamic development of the AI landscape.
 New models, services and providers are emerging at a pace that overwhelms traditional IT governance processes.
 At the same time, this puts even more pressure on IT budgets, while the scope for investment remains limited.
-For executives, this means they need solutions that both unleash their organisation's innovative power and make the associated risks and costs manageable.
-The key lies in well-thought-out AI governance that combines flexibility and control.
+The following challenges arise in particular in the conflict between innovation, risk and costs:

 Strategic diversity of options and investment security through backend flexibility